- Public Programs

 The Potter unites art with the activities and environment of the University of Melbourne campus.
 We display the University Art Collection around the campus and form academic partnerships linking art with the curriculum.
 Through our engagement with the arts community we contribute directly to the cultural life of Victoria.

-Mission: To collect, preserve, display, interpret and engage with contemporary and historical works of art thereby advancing appreciation of Australia’s cultural heritage on a local, national and international level, and supporting the University of Melbourne as a leading teaching and research institution.
+To collect, preserve, display and interpret works of art within a multidisciplinary context; to challenge and engage audiences, and to advance the appreciation of cultural heritage on a local, national and international level; thereby contributing to the University of Melbourne’s activities as a leading teaching and research institution.

 The centrality of art and artists to everything we do.